|

 Reincarnation and the Council of Nicea

 "The theory of reincarnation is recorded in the Bible.
 But the proper interpretations were struck from it during an Ecumenical Council meeting of the Catholic Church in Constantinople sometime around 553 A.D, called the Council of Nicea.
 The Council members voted to strike those teachings from the Bible in order to solidify Church control."
-[Shirley MacLaine.
-‘Out on a Limb’.
-New York: Bantam Books, 1983, pp. 234-5.]
+[01]

 “Another problem with this theory is the fact that manuscripts of the Bible exist dating back to the third century.
 For example, the Bodmer Papyri (dated around 200-225), the Chester Beatty Papyri (dated around 200-250), Codex Vaticanus (dated around 325-350), and Codex Sinaiticus (dated around 340) are all documents written centuries prior to the 533 Council, and none of them reveal any supposed reincarnationist teachings that were removed from later editions of the Bible!
 Beyond this, it is known that the core canon of the Bible was essentially recognized and acknowledged throughout the orthodox Church as early as the late second and early third centuries, as evidenced by the list contained in the Muratorian Fragment (dated around 170).
-All of this points towards the impossibility of a conspiratorial purgation of the doctrine of reincarnation--or any other doctrine for that matter--from the Bible during any of the Ecumenical Councils."
-(Sue Bohlin.
-Probe Ministries)
+All of this points towards the impossibility of a conspiratorial purgation of the doctrine of reincarnation--or any other doctrine for that matter - from the Bible during any of the Ecumenical Councils."
+[02]

 |